lstejskal/rapidshare/README.markdown

 PS: This is used for aliasing dedicated methods as well: `rs.get_account_details` invokes `rs.getaccountdetails`.
-In this case the corresponding dedicated method is called instead of low-level `request` method, because we check for existense of dedicated method first.
+In this case the corresponding dedicated method is called instead of the low-level `request` method, because we check for existense of dedicated method first.

 ## Examples ##